How to Build a Powerful, Profitable Platform from Scratch

 - Get Z number of apps built-in/usable on your platform

-Part 3: Create a logical plan to get from point A to point B
+Part 3: Create a plan to get from A to B

 - Example #1: Design OS.
 Kickstart VR goggles.
 Begin ecommerce sales.
 Design enough apps/games.
 Market like crazy→ owning platform